moff/angular2-module-starter/README.md

 Notice!
 Make sure you have stored your user credentials as described here

+## Feedback

+Please [leave your feedback](https://github.com/moff/angular2-module-starter/issues) if you have noticed any issues or have a feature request.

 ## License

 The repository code is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).